JayKishoreDuvvuri/Playwright-Test-Runner-JavaScript/README.md

     │    ├──selectors.js                    # HTML and CSS identifier for elements to test │
     │
-    └─── html-test-report                   # Playwright html Test report for the tests executed
+    └─── html-test-report                   # Playwright html test report for the tests executed